MrRobot2025/socialspace/README.md

 - **N**ode.js: A JavaScript runtime environment used for server-side scripting.
 - Various libraries and packages for authentication, database connectivity, routing, and more.

-## Contributing
+## 👥 Contributing

-Contributions to SocialSpace are welcome!
+Contributions to **SocialSpace** are welcome!
 If you find any bugs, have feature suggestions, or want to contribute code improvements, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature`